mgnfy-view/volume-bot/README.md

 ### Prerequisites

-Make sure you have rust, solana-cli, anchor, git, node.js, and yarn installed and configured on your system.
+Make sure you have git, node.js, pnpm, rust, foundry, and make installed and configured on your system.

 ### Installation